TN Status, Explained

 What Will I Need to Apply for TN Status?

-The process for applying for TN authorization for Canadian and Mexican citizens is different, but the requirements are similar.
+The process for Canadian and Mexican citizens to apply for TN authorization is different, but the requirements are similar.
 For every TN application, you will need:

 - A TN support letter from your employer summarizing your job, the NAFTA profession chosen, your qualifications, and other basic information (salary, length of employment, etc.)